zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 }
 ```

-The HTML files referenced on the manifest file will need to include the ZAF SDK v2 library in a script tag.
-This will allow your iframe to interact with the new ZAF SDK APIs documented below.
+The HTML files referenced on the manifest file need to include the ZAF SDK v2 library in a script tag.
+This allows your iframe to interact with the new ZAF SDK APIs documented below.

 i.e.
 ```html